dilumb/BlockUnlockNFT/docs/AssetReady.md

 We can URL of this object (i.e., https://github.com/dilumb/BlockUnlockNFT/blob/main/metadata.json) as the URI (Uniform Resource Identifier) of the banner asset we want to tokanise.

 If you want to use a different image, video, etc., as your asset to be tokanised, replace the `image` tag in the JSON with something related and update the URL.
+Then the updated JSON file needs to be hosted somewhere reachable on the web, e.g., on your personal website.
+If you don't have one, an option is to create a GitHub personal page (see [Before the Workshop](./docs/BeforeWorkshop.md) page for more details.